 Your suspension, brakes, wheels, and tires affect how you car sticks to the road.

-Aftermarket part manufacturers have spent years perfecting these components of your car, so you can make your G35 coupe or sedan the best it can be.
+Aftermarket car component manufacturers have spent years perfecting these components of your car, so you can make your G35 coupe or sedan the best it can be.

 Infiniti G35 Suspension Modifications

 It wasn’t until 2005 that both the G35 coupe and sedan received a sport-tuned suspension upgrade on all its models.
 This OEM upgrade also included a viscous limited slip differential.
 Both of these really contributed to improving the ride quality of the G35.

 Before the more refined sport suspension in 2005, many G35 owners complained the standard suspension was too high.
 That problem stemmed from the G35’s heavy weight of 3,628 lbs, which made the car’s suspension work hard rather than feel sporty.

 This problem can be remedied by tuning your G35 with various aftermarket parts, and even 2005 models and beyond can be made better thanks to some key aftermarket suspension parts.

 If you’re looking to improve the handling of your car, coilover suspension upgrades are one of the first mods you should consider.
 A good coilover upgrade will allow you to fine tune your G35’s suspension for street driving, track races, or hill climbs.